trycourier/courier-android/README.md

 ## **Installation (5 Steps)**

 The following steps will get the Courier Android SDK setup and allow support for sending push notifications from Courier to your device.
+The following messaging providers are supported

+The following messaging providers are supported:
+- Firebase Cloud Messaging (FCM)

-For an example, clone this repo, install the dependencies, and run the project the app.
+For a full example, clone this repo, install the dependencies, and run the project the app found at the root directory.

 ⚠️ You may need a physical device to receive push notifications.
 You cannot test this effectively using the simulator.

-The SDK also supports Coroutines for all major functions and has simple functions for Android 13+ runtime push notification permissions.
+This SDK supports kotlin coroutines for all major functions and has simple helpers for Android 13+ runtime push notification permissions.

 &emsp;